 Nearly half of all charities in Australia operate with no paid staff according to the Australian Charities and Not for Profits Commission (ACNC).
-Its comprehensive Australian Charities Report 2016 further states there are nearly three million volunteers nationwide operating within Not for Profit groups across the country.
+Its comprehensive Australian Charities Report 2018 further states there are over 3.7 million volunteers nationwide operating within Not for Profit groups across the country.
 This shows the importance of these individuals to charitable and social causes.

 So, what causes people to devote their time and effort to one group over another, and how can you get more volunteers to join your Australian Not for Profit?